sxdny/sxdny.github.io/src/pages/posts/user-churn-post.md

 <br>
 <br>

-# Imaginary company information
+# The company information

 We have a company called CodeFlix, a streaming video startup, that is interested in measuring their user churn rate.

-We created a database for this company.
-Inside, we have a table called `subscriptions`.
+We created a table for this called `subscriptions`.
 Within the table, there are 4 columns:

 - `id`. the subscription's id.
-- `segment`.this identifies which segment the subscription owner belongs to.
+- `segment`. that identifies which segment the subscription owner belongs to.
 - `subscription_start`. the start date of the subscription.
-- `subscription_end`. the cancel date of the subscription. if the value is `null`, it means that the subscription hasn't been canceled (yet).
+- `subscription_end`. the cancel date of the subscription. if the value is `null`, it means that the subscription hasn't been canceled (yet xd).

-CodeFlix requires a minimun subscription length of 31 days, meaning that a user can never start and end their subscription in the same month.
+**Note:** CodeFlix requires a minimun subscription length of 31 days, meaning that a user can never start and end their subscription in the same month.

-Let's have a look inside this table:
+Let's have a look inside the table:

 ```sql
 SELECT * FROM subscriptions;
 ```

-Output:
+The output would be the following:

 | id  | subscription_start | subscription_end | segment |
 | --- | ------------------ | ---------------- | ------- |